pravega/pravega-operator/README.md

 ### Direct access to the cluster

 For debugging and development you might want to access the Pravega cluster directly.
-For example, if you created the cluster with name `pravega` in the `default` namespace you can forward ports of the Pravega controller pod with name `pravega-pravega-controller-68657d67cd-w5x8b` as follows:
+For example, if you have created the cluster with name `pravega` in the `default` namespace you can forward ports of the Pravega controller pod with name `pravega-pravega-controller-68657d67cd-w5x8b` as follows:

 ```
 $ kubectl port-forward -n default pravega-pravega-controller-68657d67cd-w5x8b 9090:9090 10080:10080